compstorylab/sirius/README.md

 For example, to process custom data using the tool, one might run from the command line:

-`python3 matrix.py --debug --input-file=my_custom_data/data.csv --output-dir=my_custom_data/output --sample-n=1000 --no-viz --cache > my_custom_data.log.v$(date "+%Y%m%d")` which would run the `matrix.py` script with debugging enabled, specifying custom directories for data input and outpt, using a 1k-observation sample from the data frame, outputting no visualization data, caching mutual information scores, and saving all logs to a log file named with today's date.
+    sirius --debug --input-file=my_custom_data/data.csv --output-dir=my_custom_data/output --sample-n=1000 --cache > my_custom_data.log

+which would run the data processing script with debugging enabled, specifying custom directories for data input and outpt, using a 1k-observation sample from the data frame, caching mutual information scores, and saving all logs to a log file.

 ## Development